barakugav/executorch-rs/executorch-sys/README.md

 - `tensor-ptr`

     Includes a few functions creating `cxx::SharedPtr<Tensor>` pointers, that manage the lifetime of the tensor object alongside the lifetimes of the data buffer and additional metadata.
-The `extension_tensor.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_TENSOR=ON`.
+The `libextension_tensor.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_TENSOR=ON`.
     Also includes the `std` feature.